 Get the candidate to explain their process for conceptualizing, designing, and producing a new app.
 Are they organized and thorough, or do they prefer to fly by the seat of their pants?
 When and how do they incorporate feedback from the project stakeholders?

 The developer’s answers will tell you how well they will fit in with the rest of your team.
 Developers who are set in their ways will eventually cause internal strife, even if their process worked when they were working alone.

 Factor #7: Interpersonal skills

-You will, of course, be on the lookout for people with good social skills that will fit well in your unique office environment.
+You will, of course, be on the lookout for people with good social skills who will fit well in your unique office environment.
 But depending on the situation, the app developer might be called upon to present or demonstrate his work in front of a group–either management or the client.

 About The Author

 Shane is the Founder and CEO of the Los Angeles software development agency ClearSummit and the Co-Founder and CTO of TuneRegistry, a music rights SaaS platform.
 He also provides consulting services to startups and enterprise companies.
 Shane built news media backends before working in the agency space and was part of the FAA’s air traffic control system.
 He has a B.S. in Computer Engineering from UVA.
 He is passionate about efficiency and combining the best tech and design to solve complex problems.